exeldro/obs-audio-monitor/README.md

 # Audio Monitor filter for OBS Studio

-Plugin for OBS Studio to add Audio Monitor filter
+Plugin for OBS Studio to add Audio Monitor filter.
+It allows you to put the audio of a OBS source to an audio device by adding the Audio Monitor filter on the Source in OBS Studio.
+This can be useful in different use cases:

+   * monitoring a source on multiple devices
+   * monitoring audio without the delays of syncing to video
+   * separate monitoring audio levels per source and device

 # Build
 - Build OBS Studio: https://obsproject.com/wiki/Install-Instructions